EPBCproject/pymscrape/README.md

     `reference.qgs` file from `<base_dir>` to `<sub_dir>`.
 Note that
     `<save_dir>` can be the same as `<base_dir>` if so desired.

+# Development Notes

-# Usage and Development Notes
+# Usage Notes
 This section explains how pymscrape may be used in it's present form.
 It also provides references to the code to aid in future development and debugging.
-As described in the introduction, pymscrape works in 5 steps.
+After launching pymscrape as per the instructions above, the main menu should appear.
+![pymscrape menu](gallery/menu.png "pymscrape Menu") The code for this menu can be found in `menu.py` and `gui.py`.
+Note this menu was built very quickly to provide proof of concept, and contains some bugs.
+After clicking the "Choose File" button, a dialogue will appear allowing you to choose the PDF file you wish to work on.
+As described in the introduction, pymscrape then works in 5 steps.
+1. Identify the pages in the PDF document potentially containing maps.
+1. Associate latitude, longitude coordinates with each pixel of the map image.
+1. Extract the scalable vector graphic (SVG) data from the map if present.
+Convert this to keyhole markup language (KML) format using the coordinate system obtained above.
+1. Remove the SVG layer, then create KML polygons for regions of interest within the remaining flat BMP map image.

 ## Identifing Map Pages in the PDF
-After launching pymscrape as per the instructions above, the main menu should appear.
-![pymscrape menu](gallery/menu.png "pymscrape Menu")

 large images, and optionally containing search terms like "legend" or "map".
 1. Allow the user to associate physical coordinates with map images by specifying